zeromq/czmq/README.md

 This is the class interface:

-    //  Create a new beacon on a certain UDP port CZMQ_EXPORT zbeacon_t *
+    //  Create a new beacon on a certain UDP port.
+If the system does not
+    //  support UDP broadcasts (lacking a useful interface), returns NULL.
+    //  To force the beacon to operate on a given port, set the environment
+    //  variable ZSYS_INTERFACE, or call zsys_set_interface() beforehand.
+    CZMQ_EXPORT zbeacon_t *
         zbeacon_new (zctx_t *ctx, int port_nbr);